metricly/metricly-docs/content/api/api-ingest.md

 alwaysopen: false
 pre: ""
 ---

+The ingest API allows you to send raw data to CloudWisdom.
+At least one integration must be set up in your CloudWisdom account to use the ingest endpoint.
+We recommend using the unique API key (found on the API keys page under the Account Profile drop-down menu) for the Custom integration automatically created for your account as your go-to for anything related to using our API.

 This API is used to send CloudWisdom custom data.
 Two types of custom payloads can be created with this API:

 - Custom elements
 - Custom external event messages

+## Prerequisites

+To properly use the ingest endpoint, you should first understand the following concepts:

+- **Elements**: Elements are the physical or logical components that CloudWisdom monitors.
+An element can be a physical entity, such as a server or network element, a virtual entity, such as a transaction, or a business entity, such as a company traded on the stock market.
+Elements are the base component that CloudWisdom uses to analyze metrics and determine the status of your environment.
+- **Metrics**: Metrics are quantifiable measurements whose values are monitored by CloudWisdom and used to assess the performance of an element.
+Metrics are always associated with one or more elements.
+Examples of metrics include CPU utilization, Network Bytes Per Second, and Response Time.
+- **Attributes**: Attributes are pieces of metadata associated with elements and/or metrics.
+Attributes are usually received from an integration.
+For example, Amazon EBS elements have a variety of attributes, including size, region, createTime (the time stamp when the volume was created), and state.
+- **Samples**: A sample is a raw data value that is delivered from an ingestion service (integration) to CloudWisdom.
+- **Tags**: A tag is a key-value pair that is applied to an entity in CloudWisdom.
+- **Relationships**: A uni- or bi-directional relationship between two elements.

 ## Custom Payloads